curl/everything-curl/http-browserlike.md

 it has kept the state and keeps you logged in.

 The logged-in state is almost always done by using [cookies](http-cookies.md).
-A very common operation would be to first login and save the returned cookies in a file, and then let the site update the cookies in the subsequent command lines when you traverse the site with curl.
+A common operation would be to first login and save the returned cookies in a file, and then let the site update the cookies in the subsequent command lines when you traverse the site with curl.

 ## Web logins and sessions